‘Complete cowardice’: Olathe leader wants to delay gay rights vote till after election

 LGBT Protections pushed in Olathe

-Gay rights advocates in Olathe have waited years for a vote on an ordinance from their City Council making it illegal to evict, deny service or fire them for their sexual orientation.
+Gay rights advocates in Olathe have waited years for a vote on an ordinance from their City Council making it illegal to evict, deny service or fire them for their sexual orientation or gender identity.
 Now, the council wants them to wait until after the election in November.

 At Tuesday’s meeting, Councilman Jim Randall, who is up for re-election, said the council should wait to address the politically fraught issue until after ballots are cast.
 Two other council members are also up for re-election.